austral-electronics/Austral_Support/README.md

 * Quantum AIoT Brief Sheet Preview (coming soon)

 # QUANTUM CM4 OEM PROCESSOR
-*The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community.
+*The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community, and if needed Node-Red low code visual programming.
 The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, real-time platform with browser-based remote displays and operating in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
 If further integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system.*
 #### Hardware :
  * [Quantum CM4 OEM Processor - Specifications and Installation guide (EN)](https://github.com/austral-electronics/wiki/blob/main/Quantum_CM4_OEM_02_Brief.pdf)
  * Quantum CM4 Boards datasheet (coming soon)